Restraining Orders We're With You Every Step of the Way.

 The judge will determine which type of restraining order is appropriate based on certain circumstances and threat level.

-How to File a Restraining Order
+How To File A Restraining Order

-Filing a restraining order in Texas requires completing and submitting the necessary forms to the court clerk's office.
-These forms must be signed under penalty of perjury and must include information about the respondent, such as their name, address, and date of birth.
+Filing a restraining order in Texas requires completing and submitting the necessary forms to the court clerk’s office.
+These forms must be signed under penalty of perjury and must include information about the respondent, such as their name, address and date of birth.
 Additionally, it must specify the type of abuse that has occurred or is likely to occur and any other relief desired by the petitioner.
 Once these forms have been filled out and reviewed by a judge, they will then be signed off and become valid immediately upon filing.
 The restraining order will remain in effect until further notice from the court.

 After completing and submitting the necessary forms, the petitioner and their legal counsel (if they choose to hire one) must attend a court hearing.
-During this hearing, evidence will be presented, and both sides will be given an opportunity to present their argument before the judge.
+During this hearing, evidence will be presented, and both sides will be given an opportunity to present their arguments before the judge.
 The judge will then decide whether or not to grant the restraining order.
-If granted, the restraining order may provide several protections for the petitioner, such as prohibiting contact between the petitioner and respondent, ordering child support payments, or allowing for evicting the respondent from the shared property.
+If granted, the restraining order may provide several protections for the petitioner, such as prohibiting contact between the petitioner and respondent, ordering child support payments or allowing for evicting the respondent from the shared property.
 The restraining order is generally valid for two years but can be extended depending on the circumstances.

-Temporary Restraining Orders & Injunctions
+Temporary Restraining Orders And Injunctions

-Restraining orders used in these types of scenarios can be issued as Temporary Restraining Orders (TROs) or as Injunctions.
+Restraining orders used in these types of scenarios can be issued as temporary restraining orders (TROs) or as injunctions.
 TROs typically remain in effect for only 14 days until a court hearing can be conducted to rule on the issue.
 Injunctions are another type of court order that are written to prevent some type of activity that is considered harmful to the protected party.
 They are part of civil lawsuits and can be issued on a temporary or permanent basis.

 Restraining orders are civil matters, which means that law enforcement cannot enforce them.
 However, the courts can.
-The protected party must seek such enforcement by returning to court where a judge can find a restraining order violator in contempt of court.
+The protected party must seek such enforcement by returning to court, where a judge can find a restraining order violator in contempt of court.
 The judge can then issue fines or other sanctions against the offender.

-What Is a Protective Order in Texas?
+What Is A Protective Order In Texas?

 Simply put, protective orders are generally issued by courts to protect family or household members from domestic abuse.